How is our Governing Body organised at The Firs?

 To understand more about how this all works and what the rules are, governing the strategic leadership structure of the school, please visit our Finance page where you will find our 'Articles of Association'.

-Please find below lists of our Governors and subcommittees, our Governor structure and statement.
+Please find below lists of our Governors, our Governor structure and statement.